GBDT-PL/GBDT-PL/README.md

 ### Convergence Rate
 We run 500 iterations and plot testing accuracy per iteration.
 Figure 1 shows the results.
 We use lgb for [LightGBM](https://github.com/Microsoft/LightGBM) and xgb for [XGBoost](https://github.com/dmlc/xgboost) in the figure legends.
 Following table shows the testing accuracy after 500 iterations.
+For classification tasks, we use AUC as metric, and for regression we use RMSE.

 |Algorithm | HIGGS | HEPMASS | CASP | Epsilon | Cubic | Poly |
 |----------|-------|---------|------|---------|-------|------|